 Webinars are more effective than physical events or workshops because you, as the webinar host, do not need to rent a space to conduct your seminar.
 You are also freed of complex logistics that come with preparing and hosting an in-person event.

-In 2020, apart from the fact that there was a pandemic, the countless pros of webinars against physical events doubled that number of organizations that host virtual events.
-Among the benefits experienced by organizations are rich feature-sets, support for multiple content types, and endless possibilities.
+In 2020, apart from the fact that there was a pandemic, the countless pros of webinars against physical events doubled the number of organizations that host virtual events.
+Among the benefits experienced by organizations are rich feature sets, support for multiple content types, and endless possibilities.

 Challenges in Webinars

 There are many benefits from hosting a webinar, but these always come with challenges.

 Here are some challenges that you might face when conducting webinars.